 In the Courtrooms

 Each courtroom is equipped with an infrared emitter.
-Headphones are available upon request.
+Headphones are available upon request from the courtroom bailiff.

 Bringing in Your Own Equipment

-Many devices can be hooked up to our TV Opens a New Window. using the provided HDMI inputs.
+Many devices can be hooked up to our monitor using the provided HDMI inputs.
 Please note that the cords provided are 6 feet long.
-If you need your device to be further away you will need to provide your own extension cables.
+If you need your device to be further away, you will need to provide your own extension cables.
 The court does not provide any adapters.

 Specialized AV Equipment/Services available upon request

 - Elmo Document Camera